 Throughout, this University has tried to insure that each student has a great deal of freedom in choosing specific courses, though it is hoped that choices will be made on the basis of a well-thought-out plan which incorporates the principles set forth above.
 For students who wish to combine this requirement in a meaningful whole, various routes are available.
-The Liberal Studies core program (see Special Programs) satisfies all of the general education requirements.
+The Liberal Studies core program satisfies all General Education requirements, as do selected courses in the General Honors Program.
+(See Special Programs for further information.)